luigifilippochiara/Goal-SAR/README.md

-If you use the code/models of this repo and find this project useful please cite our paper and consider giving a star ⭐!
+If you use the code/models of this repo and find this project useful please cite our paper and consider giving us a star ⭐!

 ```bibtex